Eyhab Al-Masri

 Research Profile: Google Scholar Profile

-I am faculty member in the Department of Computer Science, School of Engineering and Technology at the University of Washington (Tacoma).
+I am an Associate Professor in the Department of Computer Science and Systems, School of Engineering and Technology at the University of Washington Tacoma.
+I direct the Networked and Multi-Agent Intelligent Systems Lab (NMAIS), where my research focuses on multi-agent and agentic AI systems, edge intelligence, privacy-preserving architectures, IoT systems, service computing, and secure distributed systems.
+I currently serve as an Associate Editor for IEEE Transactions on Services Computing.
 Previously, I worked in the David R. Cheriton School of Computer Science at the University of Waterloo.
-I completed my Ph.D. degree in Computer Science at the University of Guelph.
-My doctoral dissertation received an honorable mention from the Association for Information Science and Technology (ASIS&T) (2009).
-Previously, I completed my Masters degree in Electrical Engineering and B.Sc. degree in Computer Engineering both from Florida International University.
+I completed my Ph.D. degree in Computer Science at the University of Guelph, where my doctoral dissertation received an honorable mention from the Association for Information Science and Technology (ASIS&T).
+I also hold an M.S. degree in Electrical Engineering and a B.Sc. degree in Computer Engineering from Florida International University.

 Teaching